rmp613/www.riordanpawley.com/thoughtworks/README.txt

 Design:
    Testing:
       I used QUnit (JQuery's testing suite) to test my code.
+      Tests are run on the test.html page.
+      Each module has its own test module inside the test directory with the naming scheme modulename-spec.js
       To accomplish testing of private functions and variables I appended these to the api of each module with an underscore prefix to show that they are intended to be private.